felixge/talks/scaling-postgres/slides.md

 - Prometheus as a time series DB
 - Grafana for graphing and alerting
-- postgres-exporter for collecting postgres metrics
-- ELK stack for logging

----

-# Monitoring

-Here is our stack:

-- Prometheus as a time series DB
-- Grafana for graphing and alerting
 - node-exporter[^13] for collecting machine metrics
 - postgres-exporter[^14] for collecting postgres metrics
+- ELK stack for logging

 [^13]: https://github.com/wrouesnel/postgres_exporter